neivin/neivin.github.io/pages/about.md

 # Who am I?
 My name is Neivin Mathew.<br/>
-That's pronounced *nay-vin*, although I'll respond to any interpretation of it at this point.
+That's pronounced *nay-vin*, although I'll respond to any variation of it at this point.

 # What am I doing with my life?
 I'm currently a software engineer at [Stripe][0].
 Before Stripe, I worked at a small company called [Index][1].
 Index was acquired by Stripe in March 2018.